wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 - Metadata information including a rationale, remediation, and a description of the check.
 - A logical description with the ``condition`` and ``rules`` fields.

 As part of the metadata, the SCA policy can contain an optional compliance field used to specify if the check is relevant to any compliance specifications.
 SCA checks usually indicate standards or policies that they aim to comply with.
-For example, we map CIS benchmark, PCI-DSS, NIST and TSC controls to the relevant SCA checks.
+For example, we map CIS benchmark, PCI-DSS, NIST, and TSC controls to the relevant SCA checks.

 See below SCA policy ID ``2651`` for Debian 10 operating system as an example of a policy definition.